-Within the Technology Department the children are rotated on a six week cycle between Art, Food and Fabric and Technology.
-Each week KS2 pupils receive 2 technology lessons and KS3 receive 3.
-The main focus in Art is developing skills in using and applying a range of materials.
+The main focus in Art Design is developing skills in using and applying a range of materials.
 Quality is more important than quantity, which is why we complete one project per academic year.
-Across the four year period children will under take four very different projects enabling them to experience a range of different art styles and explore a number of techniques and processes.
-A number of art based enrichment activities are also being offered this academic year such as Big Draw, Pottery and Stop Animation.
-This allows children further opportunities to develop their skills and express their creativity.
+Across the three year period, children will under take three very different projects enabling them to experience a range of different art styles and explore a number of techniques and processes.

 Pupils are also given opportunities to develop their research, writing and reading skills within this subject, in the form of artist research, self evaluations, critical analysis of art work, comprehension and comparing and contrasting of art work.
 This is a vital part of the Art curriculum, which also supports and develops their English skills.